dougbutner/web-4/README.md

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created openly,

 **GeoSocial layers** are being used to run and govern communities which are not dependent on traditional representative government.
-Traditional representative government structures are adopting time tokens to get a better read on what legislation
+Existing governments are adopting time tokens to get a better read on what legislation the people want.

 ## **Phase Four**
 **Information entropy** is added to the systems where it can be of use.
-For example, this could make a person's biometric data less knowable over time by increasing the amount of **CPU time** needed to guess the biosecret.
+For example, this could make a person's voting record less knowable over time by increasing the amount of **CPU time** needed to guess the biosecret.